e-t-c-type/Seymazcondensed/README.md

 Inspired by 'Grecian'/'wood' typefaces examples from the late XIXth century and a first test from a few years ago.

-Made between Amsterdam and Geneva by Mateo Broillet http://mateobroillet.ch within the 'etc studio'.
+Made between Amsterdam and Geneva by Mateo Broillet http://mateobroillet.ch

 Microsite: http://mateobroillet.ch/seymaz.html